^

 • chronic forms of rhinitis, chronic sinusitis or tonsillitis;

-Clinical observations confirm the possibility of inflammation of the Eustachian tubes due to a decrease in the pH level in the nasopharynx in patients with gastroesophageal reflux.
+Clinical observations also confirm the possibility of inflammation of the Eustachian tubes due to a decrease in the pH level in the nasopharynx in patients with gastroesophageal reflux.

 Pathogenesis